gtatters/ThermalImagingWorkshop/Readme.md

 ## Schedule

-### Morning Session (Lecture/Seminar)
+### Morning Session (0900h Lecture/Seminar)

--   Theory and Background to Infrared Thermal Imaging
+-   0900h-1000h: Theory and Background to Infrared Thermal Imaging
--   Field Thermography
+-   1000h-1200h: Break out groups using one of the 4 cameras - familiarity with cameras.
+Practical Field Sessions using thermal cameras (5 to use).
+Groups pursue questions ranging from: Ambient Temperature Effects, Distance Effects, Insulation Effects, Blurring Effects, Movement Effects, Curvature/Angle Effects - using self subjects.

+## Lunch Break (1200 - 1300)

-### Afternoon Session (Break-out groups of 10)
+### Afternoon Session (1300 - 1600h)

--   Practical Field Session using thermal cameras

--   Practical Lab Session using thermal imaging software, analysing thermal images and videos, common pitfalls in analysis and image capture.
+-   1300h-1330h - Demonstrate Analytical Aspects of Software Analysis, Analysing thermal images and videos, common pitfalls in analysis and image capture.

+-   1330h-1500h: Practical Lab Session to analyse group data collected in the morning and present to groups your findings.

+-   1500h-1530h Automation challenges in Thermal Imaging

+-   1530h-1600h: Round Up Session, Question Period.

+-   Aim to finish by 1600h.

 ## Before you attend

--   To participate in this workshop, you will need access to a laptop (preferreably PC, but there may be Mac software available) with functioning software solution for examining FLIR radiometricimage files.
+-   To participate in this workshop, you will need access to a laptop (preferrably PC, but there may be Mac software available) with functioning software solution for examining FLIR radiometricimage files.

 - A 30 day trial of FLIR Research Studio may be the best option: